Chiv2-Community/unchained-wiki/docs/server-hosting/setup-guide.md

 # Setting up an Unchained Server

 !!! warning "Important"
     Excessive modification of ini files or other mods before starting this may cause issues.
 If you have problems, try completely deleting `%localappdata%/Chivalry 2` and reinstalling Chivalry 2 before doing this tutorial again.
+Frequently back-up known-good INI configurations as you make changes to avoid having to start over.

 ## Definitions